evanx/mpush-redis/README.md

 #### Default props

-Default values for props are reported as follows:
+Default values for props are reported in the logs as follows:
 ```
 INFO Service:
     defaultProps {